tayfuntop/tayfuntop/README.md

-# Hi, I'm Tayfun Top ✌
+# Hi, I'm Tayfun ✌

-### I'm Mechanical Engineer but I like to software therefore I want to Frond End Developer.
+### I'm Mechanical Engineer but I like to software therefore I want to be Frond End Developer.

 **Connect with me:**